w3c-ccg/credential-handler-api/README.md

 ## Demo

+***We provide a demo of this potential future Web feature below.
+Please note that the demo uses a polyfill that provides UI that emulates secure browser chrome.
+To repeat, this polyfill UI is an emulation and IS NOT actually implemented by the browser.
+Support for this API could make this UI (or most likely a much better one!) a reality in browsers in the future.***

-A demo of the credential handler in action is here:
+The demo of the credential handler in action is here:

 https://credential-repository.demo.digitalbazaar.com/